gitclone-url/Boot-img-flasher/README.md

 5. Install the zip as a Magisk module.
 6. Restart your device.

-> **Note:**  It is recommended that the image file is properly named as either `boot` or `init_boot` to avoid errors, as the script may not always auto-detect the image type if not specified.
+> **Note:**  It is recommended to properly name the image file as with either `boot` or `init_boot` to avoid errors, as the script may not always auto-detect the image type if not specified.

 ### Preview